-In previous versions of SUTRA (2.0 and earlier), user control over time stepping was limited.
-In this version of SUTRA (2.1), time stepping in a transient simulation is controlled by a userdefined schedule named "TIME\STEPS" that is specified in dataset 6 of the ".inp" file.
+In SUTRA version 2.0 and earlier versions, user control over time stepping was limited.
+Beginning with SUTRA version 2.1, time stepping in a transient simulation is controlled by a user-defined schedule named "TIME\STEPS" that is specified in dataset 6 of the ".inp" file.
 The first time value in the "TIME\STEPS" schedule determines the starting time of the simulation.
 If the schedule is defined in terms of absolute times, then the first time value in the schedule is the (absolute) starting time for the simulation.
-If the "TIME\STEPS" schedule is defined in terms of elapsed times (times relative to the starting time of the simulation), then first time value in the schedule in the schedule is the (absolute) starting time of the simulation is TICS (from dataset 1 of the ".ics" file).
-Subsequent time values define the ends of time steps in terms of either absolute or elapsed times.
+If the "TIME\STEPS" schedule is defined in terms of elapsed times (times relative to the starting time of the simulation), then the first time value in the schedule must be zero, and the (absolute) starting time of the simulation is TICS (from dataset 1 of the ".ics" file).
+Subsequent time values define the ends of time steps in terms of elapsed times.
 For a purely steady-state simulation, user-defined schedules are ignored by SUTRA and need not be specified.